Udai Singh of Marwar: Culture

 During Udai Singh's reign, respite art and architecture developed in Marwar.
 The country which had been desolated before the Raja was beginning to grow rapidly.

 A part of the fort in Jodhpur was also constructed by the Raja.
 He also introduced administrative reforms in Marwar on Mughal pattern.
 He also started the Mughal practice of Peshkash.
 The system of Dah-Chauki also came in vouge in Marwar during the reign of the Raja.

 He also built the Dewal of Rao Maldeo, his father.
 This was the first of the Royal cenotaphs built at Mandore.

 Later life and death

-After his victory over Rao Surtan of Sirohi, Udai Singh was sent to Deccan with Prince Murad on 18 October 1592.
 By the end of 1592, he was appointed by Akbar to manage the affairs at Lahore.
 In 1593, he was again sent to subdue Rao Surtan.
 After his conquest in Siwana, Udai Singh returned to Lahore on 15 December 1594.

 He died of heart attack in Lahore, Punjab, on 10 July 1595.

 His son Sur Singh, by his principal wife Manrang Devi, succeeded him to the throne.
 His youngest son by Manrang Devi, named Kishan Singh, later founded Kishangarh.